-If there were one awful encounter that I could recall, it would be that time when Regina and her three-year-old daughter, Mia, visited the United States.
+If there were one awful encounter that I could recall with my extended family, it would be that time when Regina and her three-year-old daughter, Mia, visited the United States.

-Of course, no nine-year-old would know what that meant, but I nodded anyway.
-When we arrived at the party, I paid the usual respect to the elders.
-I immediately saw Regina as well, and I thought that she seemed like a lovely lady.
+When we arrived at the party, I naturally paid the usual respect to the elders, automatically done in our culture.
+I immediately saw Regina as well, and I immediately thought that she seemed like a lovely lady.
 Her English was not fluent yet, but I know enough Spanish to converse with her.
 Then, she pointed me to the garden, where she said Mia was playing with the other kids.

 I did not need to be accompanied to that spot.
-As I neared the garden, one of my same-age cousins, Lola, came up to me and whispered, “Mia is special.”
+As I neared the garden, one of my same-age cousins who had a lot of impact on me, Lola, came up to me and whispered, “Mia is special.”
 I heard that word again.
-Curious, I let Lola drag me to where Mia sat on the grass field.
+Surely, curious, I let Lola drag me to where Mia sat on the grass field.

-When I was finally facing to face with the three-year-old, I did not see any specialness.
+When I was finally facing to face with the three-year-old, I did not see any specialness or signs of autism at first.
 For sure, Mia looked like a doll in her dress and all, but everyone did in this family, modesty aside.
 When I looked at Lola questioningly, she knelt in front of the little girl and started trying to talk to her in Spanish.